samryan18/matlab-nn/README.md

 # ~ Deep Learning ~
 Feed Forward MLP Library with Matlab

+* `example.m` has example of fitting a 10 degree polynomial
+* see `main.m` for more practical example (data not included)

 ### Notes
 * requires Matlab R2016b or later
 * also Matlab sux

-### Coding Matlab in a text editor and running in a terminal shell
+### How to write Matlab code in a text editor and run in a terminal shell

 Add these lines to your `.bash_profile` or `.zshrc`:
 ```